-What do you have to have to get to the next grade level?
+What is required to enter the next grade level?

 - 1. To enter the 10th grade, a student must have earned a minimum of five units of credit, one of which must have been earned in English. - 2.
 To enter the 11th grade, a student must have earned a minimum of ten units of credit.
 Two of these credits must be English. - 3.
 To enter the 12th grade, a student must have earned a minimum of seventeen units of credit.
 Two of these units must be in English, and it must be possible for all other graduation requirements to be met during the upcoming year.